 Otis College of Arts and Design, the School for the Corporate Designer

 Otis offers one of the most functional educations in Graphic Design on this list.
 Based in LA, students in the Commercial Design program work closely with advertising elements.
 This is a wonderful program for graphic designers who want to work in the corporate sphere.
-Otis alumni have gone on to Apple, Target, Conde Nast and other major companies.
+However, Otis alumni have gone on to Apple, Target, Conde Nast and other major companies.

 School of Visual Arts, The Networkers Dream

-The School of Visual Arts also makes its' home in Manhattan, but it offers competitive advantages to other schools in the area.
-The school's main claim to fame is its' networking and graduate promotion.
-Whether utilizing the internship programs offered or having portfolios sent out to major companies every year, students are exposed to industry leaders often.
+The School of Visual Arts also makes its’ home in Manhattan, but it offers competitive advantages to other schools in the area.
+The school’s main claim to fame is its’ networking and graduate promotion.
+Whether utilizing the internship programs offered or having portfolios sent out to major companies every year, so as students are exposed to industry leaders often.
 The school also offers precise concentrations, such as book jacket or website design.

 California College of the Arts, The Social Justice School

-California College of the Arts boasts a high acceptance rate and an internship program that gives real professional experience.
+California College of the Arts boasts a high acceptance rate and also an internship program that gives real professional experience.
 CCA is located just outside of San Francisco and focuses heavily on social justice.
 This shows up in design practice and helps to round graphic designers out into skilled and socially-minded professionals.

 Want to impress admissions for any of these fiercely competitive schools?
 Arrange your portfolio in one of our sleek booklets or catalogs to showcase your style, skill, and expertise!